It’s been one month since BB was born. I’m in a weird

 While getting ready to go out and play in the city, I found some good quotes I related to:

-for the foreign and strange.
-As often as not, we are homesick most for the
+“We are torn between nostalgia for the familiar and an urge for the foreign and strange.
+As often as not, we are homesick most for the places we have never known.”

 Some photos from my St. Louis trip: